 According to the MN Department of Natural Resources, there are over a dozen types of fish available for anglers to catch.
-Hill Lake has been stocked
+Hill Lake has been

-Whether it is a group challenge for all to work together to cross an imaginary “chocolate river,” engineer a small machine from simple items or
+Whether it is a group challenge for all to work together to cross an imaginary “chocolate river,” engineer a small machine from simple items

 better serve them next time, they’ll be prepared for future challenges- whether they are at camp or in their everyday lives.

 Camp North Homes features a full National Archery in the Schools Program (NASP®) approved archery range.
-Whether it is being used for a
+Whether it is being used for

-beginner’s archery course, weekly practice by local youth or a friendly competition, the archery range offers youth the opportunity
+a beginner’s archery course, weekly practice by local youth or a friendly competition, the archery range offers youth the opportunity

 Camp is beautiful in the winter!
 From the base of the “North Homes Chalet,” seen below, people can enjoy a variety of winter activities.
-A normal
+A

 Great for beginners and the experienced alike, Camp’s full selection of snowshoes are ready for the next adventure.
 A quickly growing yet age-

 old sport, it is a very novice friendly way to enjoy winter.
-One recent student event commented that “snowshoeing was the first time I’ve ever
+One recent student event commented that “snowshoeing was the first time I’ve

-had fun in snow!”
+ever had fun in snow!”

-Cross country and back country skis are available to tour the perimeter of the beautiful camp property, venture out on Hill Lake or travel a short
+Cross country and back country skis are available to tour the perimeter of the beautiful camp property, venture out on Hill Lake or travel

-of skiing on 19 groomed trails, just waiting for the next adventure.
+more than 212K of skiing on 19 groomed trails, just waiting for the next adventure.